Medicare Eligibility

 Keep in mind that retiree coverage and COBRA are not considered health coverage based on current employment and would not qualify you for a special enrollment period.
 If you have COBRA after your employer coverage ends, you should not wait until your COBRA coverage ends to sign up for Medicare Part B. Your eight-month Part B special enrollment period begins immediately after your current employment or group plan ends (whichever comes first).
 This is regardless of whether you get COBRA

 To be eligible for Part C, you must first be enrolled in both Medicare Parts A and B. You must also live in the plan’s service area.
-In most cases you’re not eligible if you have end-stage renal disease (although there are exceptions, and some Special Needs Plans may accept you).
+In most cases if you are eligible due to having end-stage renal disease or a disability, there are some Special Needs Plans that you may be eligible in.

 Do you need help understanding Medicare coverage?
 The first step to setting Medicare the right way is knowledge.
 Let us help you answer your questions and guide you through the Medicare maze.
-Contact Us Remember, our help is always 100% free.
+Give us a call or message us.

 Eligibility for Medicare Part D is not open to everyone as long as you are actively enrolled in either Part A and/or B. You must also live in the Part D plans’ service area.
 Even though Medicare Part D is voluntary, we strongly recommend it if you have no other drug coverage.
 Part D provides your insurance against future catastrophic medication costs.
-It will also help give you lower copays on medications you take now.
+It will also help give you lower copays on medications you take now or in the future.

 Do you need help understanding Medicare coverage?
 The first step to setting Medicare the right way is knowledge.
 Let us help you answer your questions and guide you through the Medicare maze.
-Contact Us Remember, our help is always 100% free.
+Give us a call or message us.

 When you age into Medicare, you will qualify at age 65.
 This is regardless of when you apply for Social Security income benefits.